 Quite a mouthful, and quite a challenge to deliver in a correctional setting.
-Some may ask if nurses working in corrections can correctional nurses care trully for their inmate-patients, considering the circumstances for which they are incarcerated.
-Thus is the generation of several ethical dilemmas for this nursing specialty.
+Some may ask if nurses working in corrections can truly care for their patients, considering the circumstances of their incarceration.

 The American Nurses Association defines nursing as